Fall Meetings in Vancouver - Know Before You Go!

 Grab A Deal

 Your delegate badge comes with perks!
-You’ll save on admission to some of our top attractions, enjoy special offers at some of our favourite restaurants, as well as savings at spas, boutiques and on tours.
+You’ll save on admission to some of our top attractions, enjoy special offers at some of our favourite restaurants, as well as savings at spas, boutiques and tours.
 See a list of offers here.

-- Vancouver’s fall festival schedule offers lots of arts-focused options, including the acclaimed Vancouver International Film Festival and the Eastside Culture Crawl —an opportunity to explore the studios of the city’s independent artists and craftspeople.
+Vancouver’s fall festival schedule offers lots of arts-focused options, including the acclaimed Vancouver International Film Festival and the Eastside Culture Crawl —an opportunity to explore the studios of the city’s independent artists and craftspeople.

-- Fall signals the beginning of hockey season for the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena.
-But you can also still catch a late season Vancouver Whitecaps soccer match, or BC Lions Canadian football game – their seasons wrap in October and November respectively.
+Fall signals the beginning of hockey season for the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena.
+But you can also still catch a late season Vancouver Whitecaps soccer match, or BC Lions Canadian football game – their seasons wrap in October and November, respectively.

 Check our Calendar of Events for more information about what's happening in the fall.

-Top Sightseeing Options
+Top Fall Sightseeing Options

-Dr. Sun Yat-Sen Classical Chinese Garden is also a great rainy-day option (yes, a garden in the rain!) as it’s designed to be enjoyed throughout all 12 months.
+Dr. Sun Yat-Sen Classical Chinese Garden is a great rainy-day option (yes, a garden in the rain!) as it’s designed to be enjoyed throughout all 12 months.

 Capilano Suspension Bridge will give you a glimpse into our temperate rainforest – while there, thrill seekers should check out the attraction’s Cliffwalk feature!